SuperCowPowers/workbench/docs/repl/index.md

 - feature_sets
 - models
 - endpoints
+- broker_refresh
+- and more...

-All of the [API Classes](../api_classes/overview.md) are automatically loaded, so drilling down on an individual artifact is easy.
+All of the [API Classes](../api_classes/overview.md) are auto-loaded, so drilling down on an individual artifact is easy.
 The same Python API is provided so if you want additional info on a **model**, for instance, simply create a model object and use any of the documented API methods.

 ```
 m = Model("abalone-regression")